Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="copy-to-clipboard"></a>
 ### Copy to the Clipboard

 With the `copyToClipboard` function you can copy a value to the device's clipboard.
-Simply pass the value you want to copy as the first parameter.
+Simply pass the value you want to copy as the first argument.

 ```js
 copyToClipboard('Hello World');